IBM-Cloud/sap-automated-deployment-scripts/saphanasinglehost/README.md

 hana_sid | The SAP system ID identifies the SAP HANA system | <ul><li>Consists of exactly three alphanumeric characters</li><li>Has a letter for the first character</li><li>Does not include any of the reserved IDs listed in SAP Note 1979280</li></ul>|
 hana_sysno | Specifies the instance number of the SAP HANA system| <ul><li>Two-digit number from 00 to 97</li><li>Must be unique on a host</li></ul>
 sap_master_password | Common password for all users that are created during the installation | <ul><li>It must be 8 to 14 characters long</li><li>It must contain at least one digit (0-9)</li><li>It must not contain \ (backslash) and " (double quote)</li></ul>
-hana_system_usage  | System Usage | Default: custom; Valid values: production, test, development, custom hana_components | SAP HANA Components | Default: server; Valid values: all, client, es, ets, lcapps, server, smartda, streaming, rdsync, xs, studio, afl, sca, sop, eml, rme, rtl, trp kit_saphana_file | Path to SAP HANA ZIP file | As downloaded from SAP Support Portal
+hana_system_usage  | System Usage | Default: custom<br> Valid values: production, test, development, custom
+hana_components | SAP HANA Components | Default: server<br> Valid values: all, client, es, ets, lcapps, server, smartda, streaming, rdsync, xs, studio, afl, sca, sop, eml, rme, rtl, trp kit_saphana_file | Path to SAP HANA ZIP file | As downloaded from SAP Support Portal

 ## VPC Configuration